-The Awarding Body is Leeds City College.
-In order to be able to offer this qualification, the College has to gain approval from The Office for Students, meeting strict criteria on things like staffing, resources and quality systems.
-Leeds City College monitors the quality of the awards through a range of measures.
-The College is also subject to inspections undertaken by the OfS (Office for Students) in order to ensure that prescribed quality standards are being maintained.
+The Awarding Body is The Open University.
+In order to be able to offer this qualification, the College has been subject to stringent approval processes with the university, considering aspects such as staffing, resources and quality systems.
+The Open University also monitors the quality of the awards through a range of ongoing measures and activities.
+The College is also subject to inspections undertaken by the QAA (Quality Assurance Agency) in order to ensure that prescribed quality standards are being maintained.

-Finally, all of your tutors will have been observed in action by the College's Learning Observation Team.
-All Leeds City College tutors have to be observed annually.
+Finally, each year your tutors are observed teaching by the College's Learning Observation Team.